wp-plugins/email-2-image/README.txt

 You may see the working plugin in my website [Comment about my plugin in my homepage](http://arturoemilio.es).

 == Changelog ==
+= 4.1 =
+* Fixed fontsize when used a custom domain.
 = 4.0 =
 * Compatibility check for wordpress 3.9.1
 * Bugfixes.